Marco Ballini

-Marco Ballini (มาร์โค บัลลินี, born 12 June 1998) is a professional footballer who plays as a centre back for Thai League 1 club Chiangrai United.
-Born in Italy, he has represented Thailand at youth level.
+Marco Ballini (มาร์โค บัลลินี, born 12 June 1998) is a professional footballer who plays as a centre back for Thai League 1 club Chiangrai United, on loan from BG Pathum United.
+Born in Italy, he plays for the Thailand national team.

+International career

+Ballini made his debut for the senior Thailand national team on 4 June 2025 in a game against India.

 Personal life

 Ballini was born in Bologna to an Italian father and a Thai mother from Udon Thani.